stefan-philip/Spreadsheet/README.md

 * Columns can be added above a selected column with the Add Column button
 * Rows can be removed using the Remove Row button
 * Columns can be removed using the Remove Column button
-* Cell background color can be changed
+* Cell background color can be changed using the Cell Background button
-* Spreadsheet values can be exported to Excel file (.xlsx)
+* Spreadsheet values can be exported to Excel file (.xlsx) using the Export button